xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 sudo chmod o+w /dev/bus/usb/003/008
 ```

-This package runs perfectly in ROS melodic (full desktop version) and GAZEBO 9.

 ### Build the package

 * download this package into the workspace `catkin_ws` (user-defined, any other workspace is fine).